What is the Kavli Trust?

-The geographical breakdown is as follows: half the amount goes to developing countries and the remainder to the “Kavli countries” of Norway, Sweden, Finland and the UK.
-The breakdown by subject is: 50 per cent for humanitarian work, particularly health projects for mothers and children, education, training and entrepreneurship, 30 per cent for research, particularly on chronic fatigue symptom (ME) and dementia, and 20 per cent for culture, with a particular focus on children, young people and the elderly.
+The geographical breakdown is as follows: 70 per cent goes to the “Kavli countries” of Norway, Sweden, Finland and the UK.
+The remainder goes to development projects in Asia and Africa south of Sahara.
+The breakdown by subject is 60 per cent for humanitarian work, particularly health projects for mothers and children, education, training and entrepreneurship, 30 per cent for research, particularly on chronic fatigue symptom (ME) and dementia, and 10 per cent for culture, with a particular focus on children, young people and the elderly.

 Which projects are currently being supported by the Kavli Trust?

-The trust is active in 45 projects covering 17 countries.
+The trust is active in around 70 projects covering 20 countries.
 See humanitarian projects, research projects and culture projects.